BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Barbeyrac.md

 - Barbeyrac especially condemns Aristotle’s willingness to permit abortion in some circumstances
 - Though he praises Hobbes, he also attacks him for treating self-interest as the only basis of society.
-- In the Leviathan, according to Barbeyrac, Hobbes goes even further, making the sovereign the basis of morality and religion.¹¹
+- In the Leviathan, according to Barbeyrac, Hobbes goes even further, making the sovereign the basis of morality and religion.
+- Barbeyrac shares Pufendorf’s concern to distinguish natural law theory from Hobbes’s position.